gladex/Archive/README.md

 README
 =======
-This package contains the archived scripts for further development.
+This package contains the archived scripts for further development, listed as below,
+s01_vwReg: Weighted Regression